We value our local environment and recognise the important role we play in preserving and enhancing it for the benefit of our community.

 To report a swarm that has settled in a street tree, a Council-owned building or on a Council Reserve, please contact the City of Unley on 8372 5111.
 An officer will take your report of the whereabouts of the bees.

-All possums in South Australia are protected animals.
+All possums are protected animals in South Australia.
 In accordance with the provisions of the National Parks and Wildlife Act 1972, it is an offence to handle or interfere with any native animal without a permit.
 This offence carries a minimum $2,500 fine or an imprisonment term of six months.

-It is important to keep in mind that capturing possums can cause harm and distress to the animal if the trap is not managed properly.
-You need to consider how much time the possum will spend in the trap, protection of the possum from any predators while trapped and also protection of the possum from environmental effects such as dehydration.
+Please keep in mind that capturing possums can cause harm and distress to the animal if the trap is not managed properly.
+You must consider how much time the possum will spend in the trap, protection of the possum from any predators while trapped and also from environmental effects such as dehydration.

 The possum must be released on the same property within 50m of the site of capture.
 You should release the possum after dusk and ensure that all reasonable steps to protect the possum from injury or predation by other animals are taken.